drmax24/star-trek-test/README.md

 ## Introduction
 Hello.
 Thank you for the opportunity to solve this task.
 It was much simpler than I expected.
 I thought I will have to write a real language translator.
-I can make such tasks in 4 hours no problem. +1 hour on unit tests. +1 hour on docs.
+I can make such tasks in 4 hours no problem if we exclude tests and documentation.
 Though I think the task is good and among other things it also checks attention and an ability to understand the problem correctly.

 ## Installation